numba/numba/docs/source/developer/extend_frontend.rst

 Numba Types
 -----------

-A Numba type is really a category label for a value that is used by the back-end to match appropriate code generators with the values they operate on.
+A Numba type is really a category label for values that is used by the back- end to match appropriate code generators with the values they operate on.
 All Numba types are instances of classes that inherit from ``numba.types.Type``.
 Numba types can be parameterized (for example, arrays and records), in which case their Type classes will take constructor arguments defining the parameters.
+Different instances of a parameterized type usually denote distinct types and can trigger different, specialized code generation in the backend.

 .. note:: In the rest of this document, when we refer to a "type", we mean the Numba type unless we explicitly write "Python type".